 Example: On January 5, 2018, you buy a $1000 convertible bond that can be converted into 5 shares of common stock.
 The holding period for the bond begins the day after the purchase, or January 6.
 On June 1, 2019, you convert the bond into stock and sell the stock for $1500.
 Your holding period for the stock begins on the day after when you first purchased the convertible bond, on January 6, 2018.
 Therefore, your gain is long-term.
 The tax basis of your stock is $1000, and since you converted the bond into 5 shares, each share has a tax basis of $200.
 Therefore, your profit per share is $100, for a total of $500.

 Case 1: Same as the above example, but you pay $100 for the conversion.
 Your tax basis in your 5 shares of stock is $1000 + $100 = $1100, so the basis for each share is $1100/5 = $220.
 Since the cash payment of $100 is 10% of the original tax basis of the convertible bond, 90% of the profit is long-term capital gain, while the remaining 10% of the profit is short-term capital gain attributed to the cash payment.

 The conversion of the bond to the common stock is not a taxable event, regardless of the fair market value of the stock when the conversion takes place.
 However, although a bondholder can choose either to amortize a premium paid for a bond or to add it to its basis, no amortization is allowed for that part of the premium that was paid for the conversion feature.

 Beginning in 2014, brokers are required to report, on Form 1099-B, Proceeds From Broker and Barter Exchange Transactions, the cost basis of any options or bonds purchased in 2014 or thereafter.
-However, the taxpayer must maintain records of options or bonds that were purchased before 2014.
+However, the taxpayer must maintain records of options or bonds purchased before 2014.